Adapted from the CDC’s Website

 Is COVID-19 contagious before a person is even sick?

 The CDC states that people are most contagious when they are most symptomatic (the sickest).
-It is possible for the virus to spread before people show symptoms, but this is not thought to be the main way the virus spreads.
+However, it is possible for someone to spread the virus before showing symptoms or be asymptomatic (an individual never feels sick or experiences symptoms).

 How long does it take to recover from COVID-19?